gescobar129/lukso-project/README.md

 ## Improvements:
 Ideally we want the Evolve Wallet to be THE goto wallet for Lukso.
-Natrually this requires building upon our proof of concept.
+Naturally this requires building upon our proof of concept.
 Some of the things we want to add in the near future are:

 - wallet connect integration, this will allow the evolve mobile app to link to any lukso dapp
 - Leveling System for the NFT.
 In the proof of concept the Monster NFT did not handle leveling/exp points.
 Ideally as you transact on Lukso the NFT will gain experience points and evolve, and grow